We have information you must know before you buy the XJ.

 Brakes on the XJ models, which were already powerful and smooth, are improved on 2006 models with larger front and rear rotors.
 Supercharged models get a new Conti-Teves R Performance system with ventilated front rotors for 2006.
 The XJ has an electronic parking brake; a lever switch is pulled to set it and it's automatically deactivated when drive or reverse is engaged, an elegant setup.

-The Jaguar XJ models are comparable to the best luxury cars in the world.
+Summary The Jaguar XJ models are comparable to the best luxury cars in the world.
 The XJ is a beautiful car that swaths its occupants in traditional British luxury with rich wood and leather while sparing us of gadgetry.
 Its rigid chassis and sophisticated suspension offer a smooth ride and impressively good grip.
 The long-wheelbase versions offer more interior without trade-offs, and the Portfolio edition raises Jaguar's profile among the ultra-luxury cars.

 NewCarTestDrive.com correspondent Larry Edsall reported from Phoenix, with Greg Brown in Las Vegas, Mitch McCullough in Los Angeles, and John Rettie in Santa Barbara, California.